UnitedHealth names former Glaxo CEO Witty to lead company - WTMJ

 UnitedHealth Group is promoting former GlaxoSmithKline leader Sir Andrew Witty to become the health insurance provider’s next CEO immediately.

-The company said Thursday that current CEO David Wichmann will retire, more than three years after being promoted from chief financial officer.
+The company said Thursday that current CEO David Wichmann will retire, more than three years after being promoted from his role as company president.

-The 56-year-old Witty had served as president of UnitedHealth’s Optum segment and then became president of the parent company in November 2019.
+The 56-year-old Witty had served as CEO of UnitedHealth’s Optum segment and then became president of the parent company in November 2019.
 Before that, he ran the British drugmaker GlaxoSmithKline for several years.

 UnitedHealth runs UnitedHealthcare, a health insurance business that covers more than 48 million people mostly in the United States.
 It also has been growing the Optum segment Witty ran.
 That business operates one of the nation’s largest pharmacy benefit managers as well as a growing number of clinics and urgent care and surgery centers.